OH, MIKA

 INTERNAL GROWTH

 The adage, “if you are standing still, you are falling behind”, has many fans worried that the Rangers have not improved enough from last season.
 This is both unfair and incorrect.
 Unfair in the sense the Rangers cap situation made signing someone last summer like Jake Guentzel untenable, and incorrect in the sense that it assumes that the Rangers could not get any better since their core is a group of veterans.
-Well, all you must do is review the first two “things” above and see that we are advocating for more ice time, based on merit, for Fillip Chytil (25), Kaapo Kakko (23), Zac Jones (24, Braden Schneider (23) and Will Cuylle (22).
+Well, all you must do is review the first two “things” above and see that we are advocating for more ice time, based on merit, for Filip Chytil (25), Kaapo Kakko (23), Zac Jones (24), Braden Schneider (23) and Will Cuylle (22).
 All 5 of these players, and Lafreniere (23) have improved and could continue to get better as we head toward the trade deadline.
-Plus, there’s Victor Mancini (22) who is now in Hartford who has proved that he is ready to play if an opening comes about.
+Plus, there’s Victor Mancini (22), who is now in Hartford, who has proved that he is ready to play if an opening comes about.
 Will there be trades at the deadline?
 Probably, but it is not a requirement for last year’s President’s Trophy winning team to add to be better than they were last spring.

 THE HAT TRICK FOR SUCCESS

 The Rangers biggest strengths in this post-letter run are their special teams (power play currently ranked 6thand penalty kill is ranked 3rd) and their goaltending (no explanation necessary).
-Now, that hasn’t proven to be Cup-worthy due to the Rangers lack of 5×5 scoring both times they reached the conference finals in the last three years, but let’s bury the lead in this sentence that they MADE the conference finals twice in the last three year.
+Now, that hasn’t proven to be Cup-worthy due to the Rangers lack of 5×5 scoring both times they reached the conference finals in the last three years, but let’s NOT bury the lead in this sentence that they MADE the conference finals twice in the last three year.
 The key to fixing the 5×5 problem in the playoffs, is to find more depth in the regular season so teams can’t key on just the Rangers top six.
 IF the Zibanejad, Kreider & Smith line and the Lindgren & Trouba pair are still running 3rd come April, and they are all back to playing to their norm, the Rangers will be well-positioned for another deep run.